TypeStrong/fork-ts-checker-webpack-plugin/README.md

 If true, will ignore all lint warnings.

 * **reportFiles** `string[]`:
 Only report errors on files matching these glob patterns.
 This can be useful when certain types definitions have errors that are not fatal to your application.
 Default: `[]`.
+Please note that this may behave unexpectedly if using the incremental API as the incremental API doesn't look for global and semantic errors [if it has already found syntactic errors](https://github.com/Microsoft/TypeScript/blob/89386ddda7dafc63cb35560e05412487f47cc267/src/compiler/watch.ts#L141).

 ```js
   // in webpack.config.js